 Is Malaysia Good For Backpackers?

 Malaysia is good for backpackers.
-There are multiple reasons such as Malaysia offers some amazing food, awesome beaches, amazing islands, amazing scene, and it is affordable.
+There are multiple reasons such as Malaysia offering some amazing food, awesome beaches, amazing islands, amazing scene, and it is affordable.
 And there are so many places to see in Malaysia and things to do in Malaysia.

 Is Malaysia Safe For Tourists?